sassoftware/sas-trustworthy-ai-life-cycle/website/docs/README.md

 As a result, teams can produce documentation to support the assertion that the organization has done its due diligence to provide evidence that the model is fair, and their processes do not cause harm.

 The SAS Trustworthy AI Life Cycle is a stepwise process organized into sections.
 Many tasks in the life cycle reflect guidelines put forth by the [NIST AI Risk Management Framework Playbook](https://www.nist.gov/itl/ai-risk-management-framework) as it appeared in October 2023.
+While the process is organized in a linear fashion, certain actions or outcomes may require returning to previous steps in the life cycle.
+Unsatisfactory outcomes may necessitate revisions in the data preparation and assessment step, the model training step, and beyond.

 For complete details, see the main project README.